abriqqi.com

 ¿Cómo se dice … ?

-You should also notice that in all these sentences the object is always in the third person (él, ella, ellos, ellas), and can be either in singular or in plural form.
+You should also notice, that in all these sentences the object always takes the third person (él, ella, ellos, ellas), and can be either in singular or in plural form.

 En esta fábrica se produce una marca de coches – In this factory one car brand is produced